Belarus: Police begin arrests at unauthorized rally in Minsk | DW | 30.08.2020

-Police have detained several people after they ignored a police ban on protesting against Belarusian President Alexander Lukashenko in Minsk.
+Police have detained over 100 protesters after they ignored a police ban on rallies against Belarusian President Alexander Lukashenko in Minsk.
 The city's central Independence Square has been sealed off.

-Belarusian police on Sunday detained at least a dozen protesters who had gathered in central Minsk, local media and witnesses reported, as an unauthorized demonstration against President Alexander Lukashenko went ahead as planned.
+Belarusian police on Sunday detained more than 100 protesters who had gathered in central Minsk, local media and witnesses reported, as an unauthorized demonstration against President Alexander Lukashenko went ahead as planned.

 Videos shared on a Telegram-based news channel showed security forces as they began arresting people and pulling them into police vehicles as nearby protesters reportedly yelled, "shame!".